 After getting an overview of your options on an aggregator site, don’t book anything until you’ve compared those rates with the rates on that rental car company’s site.
 In some cases, there may be a special discount or deal available on the official site that’s not available anywhere else.

-3. Check Rates on Costco
+3. Check car rental rates on Costco Travel

 If you’re a Costco member, check rates on Costco Travel, which often has the cheapest rates.
 It’s an especially good value if you’re sharing driving duties, as Costco doesn’t charge to add a second driver.